kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 either manually or as a library by other projects.
 It is safer to keep the old behavior of this command.
 However, we will deprecate it along with all the library functions.
 We can print a deprecation warning when this command is used, and promote the NodeMaintenance.
-Additionally, pods that support evacuation and have `evacuation.coordination.k8s.io/priority_${EVACUATOR_CLASS}` annotations will block eviction requests.
+Additionally, pods that support eviction requests and have `interceptor.evictionrequest.coordination.k8s.io/priority_${INTERCEPTOR_CLASS}` annotations could be skipped when proceeding with the API-initiated eviction.

 `kubectl cordon` and `kubectl uncordon` commands will be enhanced with a warning that will warn the user if a node is made un/schedulable, and it collides with an existing NodeMaintenance object.